§ 31-3-53. Veterans' plates.

-§ 31-3-53 Veterans' plates. (a) The registrar of motor vehicles shall issue for any motor vehicle eligible for registration as an automobile, or for any motorcycle eligible for registration as a motorcycle, or for a commercial vehicle having a gross weight of ten thousand one pounds (10,001 lbs.) or less, plates designated as "Veteran", "Purple Heart", and "Ex-POW" upon application on proper forms furnished by the administrator of the division of motor vehicles to veterans.
-Gold Star parents shall also be eligible for plates designated as "Veteran".
+(a) The registrar of motor vehicles shall issue for any motor vehicle eligible for registration as an automobile, or for any motorcycle eligible for registration as a motorcycle, or for a commercial vehicle having a gross weight of twelve thousand pounds (12,000 lbs.) or less, plates designated as "Veteran," "Purple Heart," and "Ex-POW" upon application on proper forms furnished by the administrator of the division of motor vehicles to veterans.

 (1) Letters and numbers shall be blue in a white background with the words "Rhode Island" clearly visible at the top center of the plate and the word "Veteran" visible at the bottom center of the plate.

-(3) On the top right corner will be a decal with the military branch of the service in which the Veteran served (Army, Navy, Air Force, Marines, Coast Guard, Merchant Marines, and Gold Star Parent).
+(3) On the top right corner will be a decal with the military branch of the service in which the Veteran served (Army, Navy, Air Force, Marines, Coast Guard, and Merchant Marines).

-(c) The applicant shall be required to pay a service charge of twenty dollars ($20.00) and a transfer charge of five dollars ($5.00) for each plate.
+(c) The applicant shall not be required to pay a service charge or a transfer charge for each plate.

-(d) The applicant shall be entitled to a plate for each vehicle owned by the applicant upon payment of an additional service charge and/or transfer charge for each vehicle.
+(d) The applicant shall be entitled to a plate for each vehicle owned by the applicant.

-(e) The owner of a motor vehicle eligible for registration as a commercial vehicle and having a gross weight of ten thousand one pounds (10,001 lbs.) or less that is issued veteran plates shall continue to pay the appropriate commercial registration fee for those plates.
-The owner of a motor vehicle eligible for registration as a commercial vehicle having a gross weight of six thousand three hundred pounds (6,300 lbs.) but not more than ten thousand one pounds (10,001 lbs.) shall sign an affidavit at the time of application for said plates stating that the vehicle is to be used for personal use only.
+(e) The owner of a motor vehicle eligible for registration as a commercial vehicle and having a gross weight of twelve thousand pounds (12,000 lbs.) or less who is issued veteran plates shall continue to pay the appropriate commercial registration fee for those plates.
+The owner of a motor vehicle eligible for registration as a commercial vehicle having a gross weight of six thousand three hundred pounds (6,300 lbs.), but not more than twelve thousand pounds (12,000 lbs.), shall sign an affidavit at the time of application for said plates stating that the vehicle is to be used for personal use only.

-(i) Veterans who have served in multiple conflicts are entitled to be issued, veterans' plates equal to the number of conflicts he or she served in; provided, the plates are limited to the number of vehicles owned by the veteran.
+(h) Veterans who have served in multiple conflicts are entitled to be issued veterans' plates equal to the number of conflicts he or she served in; provided, the plates are limited to the number of vehicles owned by the veteran.